 1. What’s your story?
 Where are you from?

 Hi!
 I’m Denise Alicia, but everybody calls me Den, I’m from Buenos Aires Argentina.
-I studied Fashion Design and Graphic Design, graduated in both careers, then after a few years working as a graphic designer in different agencies and studios I decided to become a full-time freelance illustrator wich is what I really love.
+I studied Fashion Design and Graphic Design, graduated in both careers, then after a few years of working as a graphic designer in different agencies and studios I decided to become a full-time freelance illustrator wich is what I really love.

 2. Tell us about your aesthetic.